As an Amazon Associate I earn from qualifying purchases.

 many places in Canada and other northern climates, it’s too cold for the winter months to keep

-Echeveria outside, as they originate in Mexico and other places where it stays warm all year, without the risk of frost.
+Echeveria outside, as they originate in Mexico and other places where it stays warm all year and there is no risk of frost.

 Echeveria species were discovered growing naturally in warm climates with lots of sun, so they have adapted to a warm bright environment.